“Animals are such agreeable friends – they ask no questions, they pass no criticisms.”-George Eliot

 Dogs especially are known to reduce agitation in Dementia patients, and increase their joy.
 They also motivate Dementia patients to increase their physical activity, even in small ways, such as, playing with the dog, taking it on a short walk, or taking the time and effort to groom the dog.
 They are also an easy topic for conversation for patients with Dementia who are usually very stressed in social settings.

-Some Assisted Living Communities specialize in the care of Dementia/Alzheimer’s patients and have pets on site as therapy for the residents.
+Some Assisted Living Communities specialize in the care of Dementia / Alzheimer’s patients and have animals on site as therapy for the residents.